elpollodiablo84/atom-matlab-editor/README.md

 Atom Matlab Editor utilizes Java as a bridge between Atom and MATLAB, without the need to have a separate Java installation since the package uses the executable shipped with MATLAB.

 __WARNING__: _This package is developed on Windows with MATLAB R2019a (initially with R2017a).
 It's safe to assume that the package works for all the versions in between._
-For now the focus is on implementing all the features, therefore compatibility with versions older than R2017a is not guaranteed.
+For now the focus is on implementing/polishing all the features, therefore compatibility with versions older than R2017a is not guaranteed.
 For this reason, remember to specify your OS and MATLAB version in any bug report.

 ### Features
 - Run file (`F5`), section (`CTRL+F5`) or selection (`F9`) in the current MATLAB instance.